 Despite the requirement to have a UK licence, the answer is no, not really.
 There is a requirement to have a UK office address where documents can be served and they also have to pay tax in the UK on any transactions with players who are physically located in the UK but the bulk of operations, the servers and the chat hosts could perfectly well be located elsewhere and indeed many are.

 The Virtue Fusion sites that belong to big British names such as Bet365, Ladbrokes and Gala (and which offer other forms of gambling as well as just bingo and slots) have their own licences, while smaller ones such as Bucky Bingo, Scarlet Bingo and Deal Or No Deal Bingo are covered by Virtue Fusion (Alderney)’s own licence.
-Titanbet and Winner are special cases as their licence is held by Playtech subsidiary PT Entertainment Limited and they both have sites that are specifically for UK players only.
+Winner is a special case as their licence is held by Playtech subsidiary PT Entertainment Limited and they have a site that is specifically for UK players only.
 Sun Bingo and Fabulous Bingo also make up a special case, as their licence is held by another Playtech subsidiary company, VF2011 Limited.